Real estate diagnosis: state of risk

 Please note

-where the risk statement is not delivered to the buyer by the date of signature of the promise to sell or the preliminary contract, the withdrawal period begins only from the day following the communication of that document to the purchaser.
-Where the deed of sale is not preceded by a promise of sale or a preliminary contract and the risk statement is not attached to the deed of sale, the reflection period shall not commence until the day following that document is communicated to the purchaser.
+Where the risk statement is not submitted to the buyer by the date of signature of the promise to sell or of the preliminary contract, the withdrawal period shall start only from the day following the communication of that document to the buyer.

 The risk status delivered during the 1re the seller's visit to the potential buyer must be established for less than six months.